Xilinx/Vitis_Libraries/L2/include/README.md

-this directory includes APIs for OpenCL kernels.
+This directory includes APIs for OpenCL kernels.